What's New?

 Wizard to find it.
 In other words the licence file must be in the same folder

-as the application which calls the Web Update Wizard is running from.
+as the application which calls the Software Update Wizard is running from.

-In addition, Web Update Wizard licence files are now personalised to your
+In addition, Software Update Wizard licence files are now personalised to your

 software company.
 Registered users are provided with a serial number which